pounard/goat-mapper/README.md

  - [x] make lazy collections rewindable, seriously,

- - [ ] implement the rewindabe re-usable result iterator in goat-query,

  - [x] rewrite SELECT query using a graph for eager relations, allowing to recurse in repository dependency graph for eager loading,